The Cyan Language: Main Cyan Constructs

+There may be a method that is not unary but that does not take parameters: \begin{cyan} func open: String read: { ... } \end{cyan} Smalltalk does not allow that.
+However, it is illegal to declare a method without parameters that is a keyword method: \begin{cyan} // compile error func read: -> String { ... } \end{cyan}

-An optional return value type can be given after symbol \verb@->@ that may appear after the parameters.
-The return value should be given by the {\tt return} command or by an expression after ``\verb@^@"\/ (which should be in the outer scope of the method --- that will be seen later).
-Using {\tt Void} as the return value type is the same as to omit symbol \verb@->@.
+An optional return value type can be given after keyword {\tt func}.
+The return value should be given by the {\tt return} command.
+The return expression should be subtype (Section~\ref{typesandsubtypes}) of the return value type of the method.
+Using {\tt Nil} as the return value type is the same as to omit the return type.